Marketing management: Structure

-Marketing managers may also design and oversee various environmental scanning and competitive intelligence processes to help identify trends and inform the company's marketing analysis.
+Marketing managers may also design and oversee various environmental scanning and competitive intelligence processes to identify trends and inform the company's marketing analysis.

 Brand audit

 A brand audit is a thorough examination of a brand's current position in an industry compared to its competitors and the examination of its effectiveness.
 When it comes to brand auditing, six questions should be carefully examined and assessed: